As bacteria mutate and become increasingly resistant to our arsenal of antibiotics, scientists try to find alternatives to antibiotics.

 Digestive Tract Ecology

-Reducing the diversity of gut bacteria through the use of antibiotics can lead to irritable bowel disorder or colitis (infection by Clostridium difficile).
+Reducing the diversity of gut bacteria through the use of antibiotics can lead to irritable bowel disorder (IBS) or colitis (infection by Clostridium difficile).
 Additionally, antibiotic resistant bacteria are preferentially selected, which may accelerate resistance through bacterial gene transfers.
 The impact on the bacterial population can impact the host’s metabolism and nutrition.
 It can even cause changes in immune responses in other organs.

 Restoring a Healthy Balance